Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Conclusion and outlook

+One of the motivations of the present study comes from the desire to understand the formation mechanism of chiral spin liquids, long-range entangled quantum states of matter lacking the magnetic order while supporting the topological order with spontaneous breaking of the time-reversal symmetry\cite{kalmeyer1987equivalence,kalmeyer1989theory,wen1989chiral}.
+Interestingly, the strong scalar spin-$1/2$ chiral interaction between the spins on sites on triangles of the kagome lattice, $\sum_\Delta \mathbf{s}_i \cdot (\mathbf{s}_j \cross \mathbf{s}_k)$, can drive the two-dimensional spin system to a chiral spin liquid state\cite{bauer2014chiral,kumar2015chiral,niu2022chiral,claassen2017dynamical,schweika2022chiral}.
+The question still remains: what is the mechanism of the formation of the chiral spin liquid state in an array of individual XXZ models upon the adiabatic increase of the interchain couplings, and how can one enter the chiral spin liquid phase?
+A related open question is how can the chiral spin liquid state be formed spontaneously in 2D without explicitly breaking the time-reversal symmetry.

-We studied the chiralization of the Heisenberg chain with an additional scalar-chirality term, a conserved current of the Heisenberg model.
-We show that the ground state of this system maintains a zero chirality until it reaches a transition point $\alpha_c = 2J / \pi$.
+To address these questions, we, as the first step, studied the chiralization of the Heisenberg chain with an additional pseudo-scalar chiral interaction, a conserved current of the Heisenberg model.
+We showed that the ground state of this system maintains a zero chirality until it reaches a transition point at $\alpha=\alpha_c = 2J / \pi$.
 Both of these phases are gapless and can be described by CFTs with an identical central charge of one.
 Their ground state or lightest weight primary fields transform differently under $\mathcal{PT}$ symmetry, making them symmetry-enriched CFTs.
 At low temperatures, the chirality develops as long as the chiral term is turned on, and the chirality exhibits a quadratic temperature dependence.
 This intriguing transition can be explored by considering the finite-size effects around the transition point.
-The linear in $N$ term in the ground state energy shows a $\alpha^2$ dependence.
+The linear in $N$ term in the ground state energy shows $\propto\alpha^2$ dependence.
 The $\sim 1/N$ ground state energy correction above the transition point in this system follows a universal function exhibiting non-monotonic behavior that detects the transition playing the role of the order parameter.

+As reported in the present work, it would be interesting to experimentally observe the chiral phase and the transition into it.
+The experimental study of the Heisenberg chain in electronic systems has been extensively explored \cite{steiner1976theoretical,mourigal2013fractional}.
+More recently, in the optical lattice Hubbard model, the Heisenberg chain with tunable parameters has attracted significant attention \cite{jepsen2020spin,jepsen2021transverse}.
+Notably, the pseudo-scalar chiral interaction can emerge from the $t/U$ expansion of the half-filled Hubbard model, a phenomenon studied in depth in various works \cite{takahashi1977half,macDonald1988expansion,motrunich2006orbital}.
+These possible experiment setups facilitate the experimental investigation of the chiral Heisenberg chain presented in this theoretical paper.
+This accessibility promises to unlock exploration into both chiral spin liquids and symmetry-enriched quantum criticality.